High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 \subsection{Implementation for the parquet solver}

-In this section we discuss the implications of the asymptotic functions $\K^{q}$ and $\KK^{kq}$ in the context of the parquet equations, that have been previously addressed from a numerical perspective\footnote{We note that the 'Kernel functions' $\Phi_r^q$ and $\Phi_r^{qk}$ introduced in Ref.~\onlinecite{Li2016} are related to $\K$ and $\KK$ as $\Phi_r^q = {\cal K}_{1,r}^q$ and $\Phi_r^{qk} = {\cal K}_{1,r}^q + {\cal K}_{2,r}^{kq}$} in Ref.~\onlinecite{Li2016}.
-We further demonstrate how the diagrams of $\K$, $\KK$ and $\R$ emerge naturally in a self-consistent solution of the parquet approximation.
+The self-consistent solution of the parquet equations requires, through the equation $F=\Lambda_{\rm 2PI} + \sum_r \Phi_r$, the repeated recombination of vertex functions with different frequency conventions.
+The associated transformation to one common convention will lead to the loss of grid points in numerical implementations, making the understanding of the high-frequency behavior an essential component in the iterative solution of the parquet equations.
+Previous works have neglected the treatment of asymptotics\cite{Yang2009,Tam2013} and were faced with numerical stability problems.
+We will discuss in this section how the asymptotic functions $\K^{q}$ and $\KK^{kq}$ can be used during the solution of the parquet equations.
+While the use of the scanning procedure outlined in Sec.~\ref{sec:implem} was explored\footnote{We note that the 'Kernel functions' $\Phi_r^q$ and $\Phi_r^{qk}$ introduced in Ref.~\onlinecite{Li2016} are related to $\K$ and $\KK$ as $\Phi_r^q = {\cal K}_{1,r}^q$ and $\Phi_r^{qk} = {\cal K}_{1,r}^q + {\cal K}_{2,r}^{kq}$.} in Ref.~\onlinecite{Li2016} we will in the following focus on how the limiting procedure can be used to determine the asymptotic functions during the self-consistent solution of the parquet equations.
+Finally we will demonstrate how the diagrams of $\K$, $\KK$ and $\R$, starting from the lowest order, emerge naturally in a self-consistent solution of the parquet approximation.

 Given the fully irreducible vertex function $\Lambda_{\rm 2PI}$, the parquet equations\cite{Bickers2004} form a closed set of equations for the vertex functions $F$, $\Gamma_r$ and $\Phi_r$ as well as the self-energy $\Sigma$.
 They can be summarized schematically as